Content optimization is the process of improving your content to get better results. Like driving more traffic, users, leads or revenue.

 Which means you have to treat them like goldfish.
 And never let their mind wander.

 Here are 3 tips for making goldfish-friendly content.
-These apply to pretty much every type of online content, from written articles to videos and podcasts.
+They apply to pretty much every type of content, from written articles to videos and podcasts.

 1) Use the “PST Formula” for your introductions.